Actify

 Events

-One synchronous or semi-synchronous experience: virtual trivia, coffee roulette pairs, show-and-tell.
+One optional synchronous or semi-synchronous experience: virtual trivia, coffee roulette pairs, show-and-tell.
 Events take 20-30 minutes and create shared memories — the moment [Name] won trivia with an absurd answer, the time [Name] showed their pet on camera.
 These become team lore.

 According to Actify's Signal-Rhythm-Event Stack: remote teams need three layers of intentional connection — daily signals, weekly rhythms, and monthly events — teams running all three layers report equal connectedness to co-located teams within 10 weeks.